vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 In the afternoon, I went to Mehak Indian Cuisine to get takeout food.
 I arrived at around 2:05 PM and left with the food a little after 2:20 PM.

+## Friday October 23

+In the evening, I went to downtown Berkeley.
+I first went to Trader Joe's, where I bought groceries and checked out at 5:04 PM.
+I then went to Udupi Palace where I got a spinach masala dosa.